 You can incorporate herbs into your morning routine in a variety of ways.
 Steep a cup of herbal tea or add an herbal supplement to your diet.
 Even growing your own herbs can provide a sense of fulfillment, and gardening is good for the soul.
 You can also add fresh or dried herbs to the bathtub for an aromatic and soothing morning soak.
 Additionally, try adding CBD to your morning cup of coffee or tea.

 A mantra is a sound, word, or phrase that you chant out loud or silently over and over for a set period of time.
-Think of chanting the word “Om” to open or close a yoga class.
+Think of mantra recitation by chanting the word “Om” to open or close a yoga class.
 Except you can make up your own mantras if you’d like.
 Science shows that repeating mantras provides peace of mind and increases mental alertness.

 Starting your day with a morning meditation can set the tone for the entire day.
 The type of meditation doesn’t matter, so long as there is the intention behind this dedication to stillness.
 There are plenty of free resources available for guided meditation or even just music made to help you get into the zone.